jhmlam/Inching/CONTRIBUTING.md

 as pull requests) any time.
 For planned larger contributions, it is often beneficial to get in contact with one of the principal developer, Jordy Homing Lam first.

-Inching and its contributions are licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
+Inching and its contributions are licensed under the Apache license (see [LICENSE.md](LICENSE.md)).
 As a contributor, you certify that all your contributions are in conformance with the *Developer Certificate of Origin (Version 1.1)*, which is reproduced below.